nopnapatn/nopnapatn/README.md

 ## ⭐️ Quotes

-> “I've been using Vim for about 2 years now, mostly because I can't figure out how to exit it”
+> “I've been using Vim for about 2 years now, mostly because I can't figure out how to exit it.”
-> --Some Developer.
+> --Some Developer